 We are pleased to announce that as of July 18, Petra Tielemans has started as Senior Manager FMS at Lely International.

 See in one overview which parameters create a health attention for an individual cow.
 With the recent introduction of ‘Health Attentions’, in Lely T4C InHerd this is now possible.

 Benchmark has been operating since January 2010 and can be accessed by all advisors or veterinarians through internet upon making an account.
 Each and every Lely milking and feeding robot produces data.
 This data is extremely valuable, not just for farmers, but also for you as an advisor.
 Supplementing your knowledge with these actual data will enable you to serve your farmers even better.

 Renewed T4C Yourguide

 Information and knowledge is indispensable in today’s world.
 Lely Farm Management Support aims to provide this information through a variety of sources and tools.
 Besides face-to-face contact with our advisors, YourGuide in T4C is a complete library to find answers on T4C and management-related topics.
 With the content redesign and new look, YourGuide has improved significantly.

 Management, T4C & InHerd

 T4C management system

 Lely often states that the introduction of the milking robot has not only automated milking but that it has changed overall management on dairy farms as well.
-The milking robot's management programme provides extensive information allowing you to make better management decisions sooner.
-Thanks to the robot you collect a massive amount of data on milk, behaviour and, hence, on the health of your cows.
-By introducing the latest version of its T4C (Time for Cows) management programme, Lely now makes a next move.
+The milking robot's management program provides extensive information, allowing you to make better management decisions sooner.
+Thanks to the robot you collect a massive amount of data on milk, behavior and, hence, on the health of your cows.
+By introducing the latest version of its T4C (Time for Cows) management program, Lely now makes a next move.